Bale001/redruffle/README.md

 # redruffle

 RedRuffle let's you run AS2 on the command line using Ruffle.
+Inspired by [redtamarin](https://github.com/Corsaair/redtamarin).

 # Usage
 Use `cargo` to compile & run RedRuffle, like this: